The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Gauges compatible with the equivalence principle

 Then, taking the divergence (\ref{curreqdivsupTEGR}) of (\ref{netsupalftegr}) we get the Noether current in TEGR:

 Applying here the Einstein equation (\ref{einfg}) we get:

 Then, the condition for zero Noether current is

-Thus a gauge compatible with the equivalence principle in the old sense is constructed.
+Thus a gauge compatible with the equivalence principle is constructed.
 Analogously, one can permit a dependence on $y$ and $(t-z)$ with the same result.
-More complicated gauge constructed with the local Lorentz rotations depending simultaneously on $x$, $y$ and $(t-z)$ is considered later on the basis of work \cite{Obukhov:2009gv}.
+More complicated gauge constructed with the local Lorentz rotations depending simultaneously on $x$, $y$ and $(t-z)$ is considered in the next section on the basis of work \cite{Obukhov:2009gv}.